AdobeDocs/target-developers/src/pages/sdk/net/index.md

 ## Getting Started

-To see how you can get started with using the .NET SDK, navigate to the [.NET SDK Getting Started Guide](https://adobetarget-sdks.gitbook.io/docs/getting-started/dotnet).
+To see how you can get started with the .NET SDK, navigate to the [.NET SDK Getting Started Guide](../sdk-guides/getting-started/net.md).

 ## Sample App

-Test drive the .NET SDK in a *sample application*.
+Test drive the .NET SDK in a [sample application](../sdk-guides/sample-apps/).

 ### Reference

-To read and understand the .NET SDK reference documentation, begin at *Install SDK*.
+To read and understand the .NET SDK reference documentation, begin at [Install SDK](../sdk/net/install-sdk.md).

 ## Source Files